Believe it or not, Tijuana has a budding hipster scene going on.

 But don’t let that scare you off!
-When you land on the awesome spots below, you’ll be thankful you ventured into Mexico to check them out.
+When you land on the awesome spots below, you’ll be thankful you ventured into Tijuana to check them out.
 At least, I sure was.

-Here’s the main spots where you can find some action:
+Here’s the main spots where you can find Tijuana’s underground hipster scene:

 1. Pasaje Rodriguez